International Exchange Program

 Withdrawal: You may withdraw your application at any time during the application/selection process by submitting a letter, addressed to Inger Maher, explaining your decision to withdraw your application.

 Financial Aid: Students receiving financial aid to attend UC Davis should continue to receive that aid while abroad as long as the eligibility factors for that aid do not change.
-If you are selected to participate in the exchange program, you must meet with the UC Davis financial aid coordinator to confirm eligibility for financial aid prior to going abroad.
+If you are selected to participate in the exchange program, you must meet with the UC Davis assistant director of financial aid to confirm eligibility for financial aid prior to going abroad.

 When selecting exchange program candidates, the committee considers what would be best for the student’s educational experience and who would be a good representative of the Graduate School of Management to the host institution.
 A student’s selection is based on the following: